 You only need a few things to get started.
 I always recommend that to start out, you just do the pen-and-paper planning until you make a habit of it.
 There is no need to go all out on an expensive planner, pens, and other supplies.
 That’s the frosting on the cupcake.
 First, you need to practice cooking with a box mix.

-I’ve got several planner printables in The Printables Library just for subscribers.
+I’ve got several printable planner inserts here on the blog.
 You’ll find monthly calendars, a daily planner and habit trackers to get you started for free.

 Planner Supplies for Setup